 Next, be sure to cool your pumpkin cookies properly before eating them.
 Let the cookies cool on a cooling rack for a while.
 If you pick them up too soon, they will break apart.
-I know they are delicious warm from the oven, but I find both their chewiness and flavor amplify over time.
+I know so many people prefer a delicious warm cookie direct from the oven, but I find both the chewiness and flavor amplify over time.

 - 1/2 cup of unsalted butter, melted